muarshad01/Golang_Programming_Language/section_13_grouping_data_values_array_and_slice.md

 ## 97. Slice - composite literal

 We will use a COMPOSITE LITERAL to create a slice.

-A composite literal is created by having the TYPE followed by CURLY BRACES and then putting the appropriate values in the curly brace area. code
+A composite literal is created by having the TYPE followed by CURLY BRACES and then putting the appropriate values in the curly brace area.

 * https://play.golang.org/p/XtUEPJFgqD